PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 To configure the analysis, the main configuration file (`config.yaml`) and sample configuration file (`configs/Sample-Config.yaml`) should be edited.

 #### Main configuration file (`config.yaml`)
 The main configuration file contains several parameters, each of which is described in the configuration file.
-Depending on your system resources, you may choose to change the number of threads used in the minimap, metabat, checkm, or gtdbtk settings.
-In particular, the use of `pplacer` in gtdbtk can cause very high memory/disk usage depending on the threads used (see [here](https://github.com/Ecogenomics/GTDBTk/issues/124)).
-You may wish to change this setting if you encounter issues.
+Depending on your system resources, you may choose to change the number of threads used in minimap, MetaBat2, SemiBin2, CheckM2, or GTDB-Tk.

 Please also check that the `tmpdir` argument is set correctly.
 The default is `/scratch`, which may be available to most users on HPC.
 This can be changed if `/scratch` is not available, or if you are running snakemake locally.
 Change it to a valid output directory that can be used to write many large files.
-This is used in conjunction with the `--tmpdir` flag in CheckM and the `--scratch_dir` flag in GTDB-Tk.
-If you would rather not use these flags, you can edit the `RunCheckM` and `RunGTDBTkIndividual`rules.
+This is used in conjunction with the `--tmpdir` flag in CheckM2, the `--tmpdir` in SemiBin2, and the `--scratch_dir` flag in GTDB-Tk.

+It is not recommended to change settings related to the long contig binning step.
+However,  you may wish to change the thresholds for filtering bins: `min_completeness` (default 70), `max_contamination` (default 10), and `max_contigs` (default 10).

-**You must specify the full paths to the databases that were downloaded for checkm and gtdbtk**.
-In the configuration file, this is the `datapath` parameter in the checkm settings, and the `gtdbtk_data` parameter in the gtdbtk settings.
-See above section for where to obtain these databases.
+**You must specify the full path to the GTDB-TK database**.
+In the configuration file, this is the `gtdbtk_data` parameter.
+See above section for where to obtain the database.

-You may also wish to change the thresholds for filtering in the gtdbtk settings: `min_completeness` (default 70), `max_contamination` (default 10), and `max_contigs` (default 10).

-Finally, make sure to select the appropriate `assembler` used, with supported options including: `hicanu`, `hifiasm-meta`, and `metaflye`.
-This option will help locate circular contigs in the assembly, and enable the three binning approaches (all contigs binned, linear contigs binned, circular contigs assigned to bins).

 #### Sample configuration file (`configs/Sample-Config.yaml`)